-As of April 30, 2020, we own and/or have rights to fifteen patent families, comprising 128 allowed/issued patents (including nineteen issued US patents).
+As of December 31, 2020, we own and/or have rights to eighteen patent families, comprising 137 allowed/issued patents (including twenty-one issued US patents).
 Our intellectual property portfolio includes a number of pending US applications and world-wide equivalents.
 Our patent portfolio covers compositions, methods of use, manufacturing and formulation claims to apabetalone.

 In fiscal 2012, we were issued five patents within four patent families in two jurisdictions, including a United States Patent covering composition of matter claims to apabetalone, and a United States Patent covering the manufacturing of apabetalone.
 In fiscal 2013, we were issued eight patents within four patent families in six jurisdictions, including a United States Patent related to inflammatory diseases.
 In fiscal 2014, we were issued fourteen patents within five patent families in nine jurisdictions, including a patent in Europe containing composition of matter claims to apabetalone.
 In fiscal 2015, we were issued eighteen patents within seven patent families in eleven jurisdictions, including United States patents related to use claims for apabetalone and manufacturing of apabetalone.
-In fiscal 2016, we were issued seventeen patents within seven patent families in twelve jurisdictions, including United States patents related to use claims for apabetalone.
-In fiscal 2017, we were issued eighteen patents within six patent families in thirteen jurisdictions, including a United States patent related to formulation of apabetalone.
-In fiscal 2018, we were issued seventeen patents within seven patent families in the patents within six patent families in thirteen jurisdictions, including a United States patent related to formulation of apabetalone.
-In fiscal 2018, we were issued seventeen patents within five patent families in twelve jurisdictions, including a United States patent related to apabetalone for treating anti-inflammatory diseases.
-In fiscal 2019, we were issued eleven patents within six patent families in seven jurisdictions, including a United States patent related to apabetalone for treating complement-associated diseases.
-In fiscal 2020, we were issued eight patents within five patent families in five jurisdictions, including four patents related to formulation of apabetalone.
+In fiscal 2016, we were issued seventeen patents within eight patent families in twelve jurisdictions, including United States patents related to use claims for apabetalone.
+In fiscal 2017, we were issued twenty patents within six patent families in thirteen jurisdictions, including a United States patent related to formulation of apabetalone.
+In fiscal 2018, we were issued fifteen patents within five patent families in twelve jurisdictions, including a United States patent related to apabetalone for treating anti-inflammatory diseases.
+In fiscal 2019, we were issued ten patents within five patent families in six jurisdictions, including a United States patent related to apabetalone for treating complement-associated diseases.
+In the year ended April 30, 2020, we were issued eight patents within four patent families in six jurisdictions, including two patents related to apabetalone for treating complement-associated diseases.

 Our patents and patent applications have been filed in numerous jurisdictions, including the USA, Europe, China, Japan, South Korea, Canada and India; the details for each patent vary depending on the nature of the claims and importance to the Company.
 The patent containing compound claims to apabetalone has been granted in all jurisdictions in which we applied (the USA, Australia, Canada, China, Europe, Hong Kong, India, Japan, South Korea, Macau, Mexico, and New Zealand).
-One of the core patents around apabetalone, titled "Novel Compounds Useful in the Synthesis of Benzamide Compounds" (Patent No. ZL201380053651.0), issued in China on September 7, 2016 with an expiry date in 2033.
+One of the core patents around apabetalone, titled "Novel Compounds Useful in the Synthesis of Benzamide Compounds" has been granted in all jurisdictions in which we applied (the USA, Australia, Brazil, Canada, China, Europe, Hong Kong, Israel, India, Japan, South Korea, Macau, Mexico, and New Zealand, Saudi Arabia, and Russia).